Finding a good toy for a 3-year-old can be a bit tough because while they’re no longer toddlers, they’re also not quite big-kids yet. The

 14 Wooden Blocks

-Wooden blocks are a timeless toy, because they’re great for kids who like to use their imaginations and create things.
-This set comes with 40 pieces in various sizes and shapes.
-Kids can use them to make a castle or simply just stack one on top of another to see how high up they can go before it topples over.
+Wooden blocks are a timeless toy.
+Not only are they basically indestructible, but they’re also great for kids who enjoy using their imaginations and creating things.
+Depending on what you’re looking for, you can find wooden block sets in various colors, sizes, and quantities at a lot of stores.
+This particular set comes with 40 pieces in different sizes and shapes made from high-quality wood.
+Kids can use the blocks to build a castle, a skyscraper, or simply just stack one block on top of another to see how high up they can go before it topples over.
+Either way, they’ll have a great time.

 15 Pretend Cash Register